jdematos/JSON-webservice-xmodule/README.md

 - Google Account
 - Modo Labs platform

-### What to do on Google:
+### What to do on Google sheets:

-* Step 1: Navigate to Google sheet (you'll need to be signed into a google account)
+* Step 1: Navigate to Google sheets (you'll need to be signed into a google account)
    <p align="center">
    <img src ="Images/On%20Google%20Sheet/Step%201_GoogleSheet.jpg" width="800">
     </p>